links

 Programming Algorithms

 A freely available book on Programming Algorithms.
-Common Lisp is used as the implementation language, which is a refreshing change.
+Common Lisp is used as the implementation language.

 Distributed Systems